rust-lang/rfcs/text/0000-try-trait-v2.md

 However the "boring" `Output` name does have the advantage that one doesn't need to remember a special name, as it's the same as the other operator traits.
 (For precedent, it's `Add::Output` and `Div::Output` even if one could argue that `Add::Sum` or `Div::Quotient` would be more "correct", in a sense.)

-> ℹ After discussion with T-libs, this is left as an unresolved question for the RFC, to be resolved in nightly.
+> ℹ Per feedback from T-libs, this is left as an unresolved question for the RFC, to be resolved in nightly.

 ## Splitting up `Try` more